Jorge Luis Borges: Later career

 Borges's father died in 1938, shortly before his 64th birthday.
 On Christmas Eve that year, Borges had a severe head injury; during treatment, he nearly died of sepsis.
 While recovering from the accident, Borges began exploring a new style of writing for which he would become famous.
 His first story written after his accident, "Pierre Menard, Author of the Quixote," came out in May 1939.
 One of his most famous works, "Menard" examines the nature of authorship, as well as the relationship between an author and his historical context.
 His first collection of short stories, El jardín de senderos que se bifurcan (The Garden of Forking Paths), appeared in 1941, composed mostly of works previously published in Sur.

 The title story concerns a Chinese professor in England, Dr. Yu Tsun, who spies for Germany during World War I, in an attempt to prove to the authorities that an Asian person is able to obtain the information that they seek.
-A combination of book and maze, it can be read in many ways.
-Through it, Borges arguably invented the hypertext novel and went on to describe a theory of the universe based upon the structure of such a novel.
+The story features a manuscript which was a combination of book and maze, able to be read in many ways.
+Through this story, Borges arguably invented the hypertext novel and went on to describe a theory of the universe based upon the structure of such a novel.

 Composed of stories taking up over sixty pages, the book was generally well received, but El jardín de senderos que se bifurcan failed to garner for him the literary prizes many in his circle expected.
 Victoria Ocampo dedicated a large portion of the July 1942 issue of Sur to a "Reparation for Borges".
 Numerous leading writers and critics from Argentina and throughout the Spanish-speaking world contributed writings to the "reparation" project.